 Good Uses for a Cleaner with no Beater Bar.
 These cleaners work well with harder surface floors as well as shaggy carpets and the softer type of rugs that are used.

-The reason for this is that the cleaners that only use suction do not have the capability to do a deep-clean to remove dirt.
+The reason for this is that the cleaners that only use suction cannot do a deep clean to remove dirt.
 The best suggestion would be a cleaner with a beater bar in this case.

 What Should I Buy?